InnovateUKGitHub/innovation-funding-service/README.md

 Grant management system.

-# Installation
+# Quick Installation

 Before starting make sure you have the following installed

 * Linux or MacOS environment
-* Docker - with between 5 and 10Gb memory allocated in Docker preference (amount depending on how many of the services you wish to deploy).
+* Docker - increase Docker memory allocation to at least 8GiB
 * Java 8

 Update your /etc/hosts file to include